Sauerkraut

 pushing the shredded cabbage down with a pounder is very effective.
 You can watch the liquid rise.

 4) Begin packing the cabbage into your jar (or other container) by the handful.
 I use a canning funnel to make this less messy.
-If you’re using a jar, this is when you’ll be glad you chose a wide mouth jar, because you’re may want to put your hand in to tamp down the cabbage with your fist.
+If you’re using a jar, this is when you’ll be glad you chose a wide mouth jar, because you may want to put your hand in to tamp down the cabbage with your fist.
 Pour whatever liquid was produced into the jar with the cabbage.

 If you have a wooden pounder (isn’t that a descriptive name?) it will come in handy now to pack the cabbage in easier.
-Don’t take the name literally and go pounding it.
-You’ll damage the cabbage.
+Don’t take the name literally and go pounding it – you’ll damage the cabbage.
 Treat it as gently with the wooden pounder as you would using your own hand.
 You’ll see more liquid start to form throughout this process.
-Keep it up till you’ve got at least an inch covering the cabbage.
+Keep it up till you’ve got at least two inches covering the cabbage.
 Don’t fill your jar too full.
-Give it plenty of room to bubble-up later.
-How much?
-I dunno.
-Depends on the size of your container.
-I’d say two to three inches in a jar, probably six to eight inches in a large crock.
-Whatever you choose will probably not be enough, but then you’ll learn for next time, right?
+Give it plenty of space to bubble-up in the next couple days.

 5) Take one of the outer leaves you’ve set aside, fold to fit into the jar, and place on top of the sauerkraut.
 This will help keep small pieces from floating to the surface and causing your grief later.